peaster/blitz/README.md

+**UPDATE 7/21/17 Blitz will not work with the core Brightspot Express project.
+Once the project is more stable, support will be considered**
 # Brightspot Local Installation Tool (BLITZ :zap:)

 Blitz is a command line tool that installs and configures local development instances of Brightspot from existing projects.